What is SharePoint? What can it do for me? What do I need to know about it? Why should I use it?

 When we bring up SharePoint as a potential solution, a lot of our customers seem to hold a bias against SharePoint – either they’ve dealt with it personally, or they know someone who has, and their experiences haven’t been the smoothest.

-Considering that Microsoft is constantly updating their Office 365 suite of products, which includes SharePoint, it’s fair to say that this bias won’t reflect the current SharePoint solution you’ll be using.
-In fact, in our experience, when we work with an organization who takes the time to properly plan out their SharePoint implementation, gets employee input and buy-in for the project, properly deploys their SharePoint solution, and spends the time and effort to introduce it to their employees the right way, there's absolutely no reason why SharePoint can't be the helpful collaboration tool we’ve described here.
+Considering that Microsoft is constantly updating its Office 365 suite of products, which includes SharePoint, it’s fair to say that this bias won’t reflect the current SharePoint solution you’ll be using.
+In fact, in our experience, when we work with an organization that takes the time to plan out its SharePoint implementation properly, gets employee input and buy-in for the project, properly deploys its SharePoint solution, and spends the time and effort to introduce it to their employees the right way, there's absolutely no reason why SharePoint can't be the helpful collaboration tool we’ve described here.

 Still hesitant?
 Our Quick Migration to SharePoint offer is the perfect place to start.
-We’ll help you with an on-site meeting that goes over your existing environment, recommendations on structuring your site, tips for how you can leverage your SharePoint environment, and optional recommendations for future planning.
+We’ll help you with an on-site meeting that goes over your existing environment, recommendations on structuring your site, tips for leveraging your SharePoint environment, and optional recommendations for future planning.
 By engaging in this workshop, we can work with you to help your SharePoint deployment be more successful.

 What Do You Need to Know About SharePoint Licensing?